bloc97/Anime4K/Java_Instructions.md

 `java -jar Anime4K.jar test.png test_upscaled.png 3 1 1`

 Note to developers:
 For faster batch processing please look at Main.java and modify the code so that the Kernel is not re-created for each picture.
-(Kernel reuse will accelerate processing greately.)
+(Kernel reuse will accelerate processing greatly.)